Burnout Therapy in Los Angeles

 What Makes Our Approach Different

-We'll work collaboratively.
-We're not here to tell you to quit your job.
 We're here to help you understand what got you here, what's keeping you stuck, and what actually needs to change.
-Sometimes that's practical: boundaries, workload, self-care.
+Sometimes that's practical: boundaries, workload, taking care of yourself.
 Sometimes it's deeper: beliefs about your worth, patterns from your family of origin.
 Usually it's both.

 the process